📚 Part of: BMET Resource Hub › Specs & Selection

 Dräger IBP Cable Pinout

 Dräger monitors (Infinity, Vista) use dedicated IBP connectors.
-Verify monitor model before ordering — older models may differ.
+Verify the monitor model before ordering — older models may differ.

 | Transducer End | MedLinket Part |